 This “gold loss” style of death consequences helps keep the bosses fair as long as you make a deposit before hand.
 Each boss follows that Mega Man style of pattern-based assaults that you typically learn to memorize if you can’t adapt to them initially.
 Easy repetition is always a welcome design choice to combine with this style.

 Your options for attacking are never too complex.
 Most of the time you’ll be waiting for an opening, swinging your sword at the opening rapidly to knock off as much HP as possible, and then ducking away to dodge until another opening presents itself.
-You do get a dash ability, but nothing that gives you i-frames or wall jumping, or any of the other tools that allows other combat-centric games to have more depth.
+You do get a dash ability, but nothing that gives you i-frames or wall jumping, or any of the other tools that allow other combat-centric games to have more depth.
 What you do have though is your insane control over your knight, which lets you manage pixel-perfect distance between you and your enemy.
 When you can’t just hit a panic button, knowing exactly where to stand and when to nudge your knight just out of the way provides more than enough depth to make boss encounters feel satisfying to take down.
 Not every fight has the best design, but the most important fights do, with Cathedral ending on a very high note in this regard.

 Before the final boss fight, however, Cathedral does suffer a little bit from what I like to call “epic ending syndrome.”
 There is such a thing as too much of a good thing, and sometimes even the best games don’t know when to quit when it comes to providing challenges.
 I’m not going to say the final dungeon is tedious or anything, but it can be fatiguing, and unfortunately I think some players may find themselves stopping before the final victory.
 “Too big” is something Cathedral suffers from in a couple of its dungeons as well.
 For the most part, no individual part of any dungeon is poorly designed, but as a whole a dungeon might make its “point” too long before it’s all over.
 It’s not padding, it’s just long.
-With that said, making it past all the long gauntlets and relentless challenges made beating the boss at the end feel like the end of an epic journey in a way that I don’t know whether it could be accomplished without it being… well, epic.
+With that said, making it past all the long gauntlets and relentless challenges made beating the boss at the end feel like the end of an epic journey in a way that I don’t know could be accomplished without it being… well, epic.